Canjáyar

 Canjáyar is an agricultural town in Almería province, in the autonomous community of Andalusia, Spain.
 It is situated along the river Andarax in the Alpujarra region of Almería 47 kilometers from the provincial capital, Almería.
 The mild climate in Canjáyar makes it a year-round tourist destination.
 Canjáyar is found at the foot of Sierra Nevada, looking over into the Sierra de Gádor.
-Surrounded by orchards, which are themselves served by a system of hundred year old aqueducts, it is a great place to enjoy rural tourism.
+Surrounded by orchards, which are themselves served by a system of hundred year old aqueducts.

 The town has held a yearly Holy Cross festival on April 19 since 1601.

 Symbols

 Both the town flag and the coat of arms depict a golden sheaf of wheat on an azure background.

 Climate

 Canjáyar has a Mediterranean climate with a continental influence.
 Annual rainfall rarely exceeds 300 mm.
 Summers are hot and dry, with highs that can reach 40 °C, and even 45 °C on rare occasions.
 Winters are cool, with temperatures typically range between 0 °C and 15 °C. Frosts are rare in the town, but are more common in the surrounding mountains.